sirelawrence/Lawrence-website/content/authors/admin/_index.md

 Welcome to my website!

 I am a PhD candidate in Economics at the University of Mississippi.
-My research interests lie in macroeconomics and span time series analysis, labor, monetary, and enivronmental economics.
+My research interests lie in macroeconomics and span time series analysis, labor, monetary, and environmental economics.
 I am particularly interested in labor market reform in a dynamic and stochastic general equilibrium (DSGE) framework.
 I strive to answer questions in my research that are both academically interesting and policy relevant.

 I am currently on the job market and will be available for interviews at the ASSA 2023 Annual Meeting.